-I take great pride in preparing my tabs; making sure they’re right and that they’re as playable and readable as possible.
+I take great pride in preparing my tabs; making sure they’re as right, playable and readable as possible.

-Sadly, due to the quality of the mixing on the track, sometimes I have to guess, apply a “what I might do” approach or simple mirror what I can hear in the rhythm guitar parts.
+Sadly, when tabbing out bass lines, due to the quality of a mix on some tracks, sometimes I have to guess, apply a “what I might do” approach, scour YouTube for live footage of it being played or simply mirror what I can hear in the rhythm guitar parts.

 Where it’s possible to get hold of the original isolated studio track, believe me, I will be using that!